ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 Teams who sign up and meet the following criteria will be eligible to participate.
 Joining the **[LTC Discord server](https://discord.com/invite/bQVmfPx5cy)** is mandatory for all captains.

 - **You must not have violated the [osu! community rules](/wiki/Rules) in the past 12 months.**
-- **You must have a team consisting of at least two players, and a max of three players.
+- **You must have a team consisting of at least two players, and a maximum of three players.
 Captains are responsible for submitting the registration form.**

 *If you do not have a team, check the `#looking-for-team` channel in the **[Discord server](https://discord.com/invite/bQVmfPx5cy)**.*